rahulkumaran/sudocode/README.md

 ![](https://media.giphy.com/media/3oxHQBuKWs2RuAwY5q/giphy.gif)

-- <h3>Starting main body</h3>
+- <h3>Starting the main body</h3>
 To start the code that's to be entered in the main body you need to start off with the word `start`

-- <h3>Initialising Variables</h3>
+- <h3>Initializing Variables</h3>
 Follow the following format:

     initialise <optional_type> <var_name>=<var_value>

-    EXAMPLE: (1) initialise int temp=0
+    EXAMPLE: (1) initialize int temp=0
-             (2) initialise var=100
+             (2) initialize var=100
 Both the examples above are valid.<br>
 Mentioning the type is optional.
-Incase you don't mention the type, the default type of the variable is float.
+In case you don't mention the type, the default type of the variable is a float.

 - <h3>Print</h3>
-`Print` helps you print things on console.
+`Print` helps you print things on the console.
 It could be statements or variables.<br>
 The best part about this application is that it understands whether you want to print a string or a variable.<br>
-The only drawback here being that, you can print only one particular variable in one print statement for now.<br>
+The only drawback here is that, you can print only one particular variable in one print statement for now.<br>
 Let's see how it works!

         print <statement_or_variable to be printed>